johnmclain/Good-Questions-in-Machine-Learning-/Readme.md

 # Purpose for this repositary:

 Key details are indespensible to thorough understanding of machine learning phylosophies.
-I collect questions that I thought really helpful in comprehend and use the models.
+I collect questions that I thought really helpful in comprehending and using the models.

 It is wellcomed to contribute this repositary with new good questions or insighted answers.